stencila/stencila/rust/README.md

 cargo release -p stencila --tag-prefix '' --no-publish alpha --execute
 ```

 This will increment the version of the `stencila` package, create a Git tag, and trigger the `release.yaml` Github Actions workflow.
+You'll also have to mark the release as 'Latest' on Github for it to be used by default by the `install.sh` script in the root of this repo.